nikoladimitroff/thralldom/ProjectThralldom/Docs/ProjectProposal/ProposalText.md

 ## Technology
-When deciding on the most appropriate technology stack to use we considered many options but ultimately WebGL backed up by the open - source [THREE.js][three] won the competition.
-We absolutely love WebGL (<3 the portability) and ~~JavaScript~~ Typescript.
+When deciding on the most appropriate technology stack to use we considered many options but ultimately **WebGL** backed up by the open - source [THREE.js][three] won the competition.
+We absolutely love WebGL (<3 the portability) and ~~JavaScript~~ **Typescript**.
 I often find myself persuading my fellow programmer friends to give TS a try and what better way to convince them how awesome the language is but building a big, award-winning game.
 We are also using many other open-source libraries, the full list can be found at our [credits page][credits].

-# NOTE: INCLUDE AZURE HERE!!!
+We are also using **Azure Mobile Services** as a cloud back-end of the game.
+All game progress and preferences are

 As for art, Blender, Maya, Mudbox and Photoshop are our tools.